jorgeluis956/jorgeluis956/README.md

 - 👋 Hi, I’m @jorgeluis956
 - 👀 I’m interested in all things related to intersection of technology, journalism, and cybersecurity.
 - 🌱 I’m currently learning penetration testing, digital forensics, and blockchain technologies.
-- 💞️ I’m looking to collaborate on innovation projects.
+- 💞️ I’m looking to collaborating on innovation projects.
 - 📫 How to reach me jorgeluis at bordercenter dot net

 <!---